 The written information, however, is complicated and not easy to understand.
 This opinion is shared by all NGO legal aid providers active in the field.
 The common leaflet and the specific leaflet for unaccompanied children drafted by the Commission as part of the Dublin Implementing Regulation are not being used in Bulgaria or being provided to asylum seekers.
 The same applies to the information provided on the SAR’s website, which is also available only in Bulgarian.

 The applicants who are placed in closed centres should further receive information about the internal rules applicable to the respective centre as well as about their rights and obligations.
 Under national law, this information should be provided in a language that they understand.
-This obligation was not met in 2019, however.
+This obligation was not met in 2020, either.

 NGOs, in particular UNHCR’s implementing partners, develop and distribute other leaflets and information boards that are simpler and easier to read and some do operate reception desks where this kind of information is also provided orally to the asylum seekers by BHC or the Red Cross.
 In addition, in 2014 UNHCR funded the development of online accessible tool (asylum.bg) with information about the key institutions, procedures and rights before, during and after the status determination in several most spoken languages (Arabic, Farsi, Dari, Urdu, English and French).
 As far as the tool functions online, it aims to providing correct and comprehensive legal information to asylum seekers in a sustainable manner wherever they are present and accommodated, including outside the reception centres, at the borders, in detention centres and other remote locations.
 In 2018 the information on asylum.bg was revised and made available in audio version for illiterate users.